-He started a Monotheistic Religion
+1. He Started a Monotheistic Religion

 Akhenaten is the first pharaoh to promote the worship of one god and he was actually the founder of the Judeo-Christian religion.
-His worship was centered on Aten “the solar disc god”.
+His worship was centered on Aten “the Solar Disc God”.
 He started this worship in the sixth year of his reign.
 He removed all other icons of gods except for Aten and even he closed all temples.

-Armana was the city that boasted around 10,000 citizens.
+Amarna was the city that boasted around 10,000 citizens.
 Akhenaten established elegant places and many unique statues.
 People, who lived in the area were priests, traders, boatmen, and their families.

 Unlike all other rulers of ancient Egypt, King Amenhotep IV asked artists to make real depictions of him although he was suffering from Marfan’s Syndrome.
 He didn’t want to look strong and in great shape just like other pharaohs so he really promoted the type of art in which everything is real.